practicalli/clojure/coding-challenges/exercism/bob-regular-expression-approach.md

   ;; => "Okay if like my  spacebar  quite a bit?   "
 ```

-Dont match if a question mark character is not at the end of the string
+Don't match if a question mark character is not at the end of the string

 ```eval-clojure
   (re-matches #".*\?"
 "Okay if like my ? spacebar  quite a bit")